 Cohort description and exploratory analyses

 A directed acyclic graph (DAG) showing our working hypothetical causal structure is presented in eFigure 1.
 Under our working assumptions, reducing the risk of worker exit prior to retirement would reduce the risk of suicide and fatal overdose.
-Note that underlying depression, was unmeasured.
+Note that underlying depression was unmeasured.
 By conditioning on calendar time and plant, the causal parents of plant closure, we reduced the magnitude of confounding bias through that path.1

-The full UAW-GM Cohort included 38,799 subjects; there were 259 suicide and 50 fatal overdose cases (see eTable 1).
-As in the sub-cohort, cases were more likely to have worked at Plant 2 than at Plant 1 or 3.
-Follow-up for mortality began three years after hire, so by design, all cases must have occurred in or after 1941.
-About 69% of the suicide and 68% of the fatal overdose cases occurred among workers who left work after 1970.
-In the UAW-GM Cohort, the risk of suicide increased from start of follow-up through 1990 before declining (see eFigure 2).
-The decline in suicide risk around the turn of the millennium coincided with a rise in fatal overdose risk.
-Taken as a combined outcome, mortality risk due to suicide and fatal overdose increased steadily from 1941 to 2015.

-eFigures 3 and 5 show the person-time contribution of suicide and fatal overdose cases organized by date of hire; eFigures 4 and 6 show the person-time contribution of cases organized by date of worker exit.
-Among suicide and fatal overdose cases, hire dates appeared in temporal clusters; one notable cluster of hires occurred in the late 1970s and early 1980s, as represented by the tightly stacked left-side endpoints.
-In contrast, there does not appear to be clear temporal clustering of termination dates among cases.
+eFigures 4a and 4b show the person-time contribution of suicide and fatal overdose cases, respectively, arranged by date of worker exit.
+There does not appear to be clear temporal clustering of termination dates among cases.
 Worker exit became more frequent over calendar time, and there was significantly more follow-up time before worker exit than after.

 Sensitivity analyses